All Episodes

 I'm sorry.

-Yeah, but well, listen, here here's what we're concerned about is that it appears that partisan journalism has blurred the lines of you know what's responsible, what's uh in America's interest, and getting after George Bush.
+Well, listen, here's what we're concerned about: it appears that partisan journalism has blurred the lines of what's responsible, what's in America's interest, and getting after George Bush.

-And it always seems that the bottom line is any time they can do an I got you or I've embarrassed you or I've underpin you, they're gonna do it.
+And it always seems that the bottom line is anytime they can do an I got you or I've embarrassed you or I've underpinned you, they're going to do it.

 They had to track the money.